Silfaz/digitalgarden/content/projects/fermentation/Best tempeh practice.md

 ### Post-fermentation
-When placed in the oven, it continues to ferment and change in taste and texture.
+When placed in the fridge, it continues to ferment and change in taste and texture.
 So for slightly under-fermented cakes that's a good think to do for 1-2 days.
 For well-fermented cakes however, I wouldn't store it in the fridge without heat-treating (and inactivating, i.e. killing) the fungus.

 #### Heat treatment
 Remove the tempeh cake from the plastic bag or glass dish and wrap in aluminium foil.
 Place in **85°C oven for 30 min**, then let cool down on the counter top.
 After this, the tempeh is good in the fridge for about 1-2 weeks.